shio-yaamaa/subway-sandwich/README.md

 # Next

-Implement the preview function to make it easier to adjust the individual positions (only for 6 inch)

 Menu -> Ingredient

 Completely separate bread bottom and bread top.
 Only bread bottom has its nutrition facts.
 Bread top is just for "Done" display.